 The Store's Zen-Like Vision

-After years as a flight instructor and commercial airline pilot, Amanda decided “I’m out.”
+A love of teaching and building community in addition to tiring of the long drive for decent fiber led Amanda to consider different options.
 Glenda’s professional ambitions were leading her away from yarn and knitting until the two had a chance meeting.
 They’ve known each since the mid-1990s, but hadn’t seen each other in many years.
 While catching up, Amanda told Glenda about the plans for a new yarn shop.
 The meeting was fortuitous; Amanda’s enthusiasm, contagious.
 Glenda was hooked.

 Together they are building a shop where people can be creative.
 They’re developing an atmosphere where people feel comfortable; a place where people can hang out, make friends, knit, crochet, or make whatever they can think of out of yarn.